-Kuwait's parliament is fully elected with legislative powers, unique in a region ruled by autocrats who tolerate little dissent.
+Kuwait's parliament is fully elected with legislative powers, something unique in a region ruled by autocrats who tolerate little dissent.
 But formal political parties are not allowed, which means opposition politicians are forced to rely on forming blocs in parliament.

 That has undermined the ability of parliamentarians to mount effective opposition with clear programs.

-Shahin Shamsabadi, senior associate at the Risk Advisory group, said deputies still had a chance of broadening the powers of the 50-member chamber if public opinion were on their side.
+Shahin Shamsabadi, senior associate at the Risk Advisory Group, said deputies still had a chance of broadening the powers of the 50-member chamber if public opinion were on their side.

 "The key thing is: are the people going to be fed up enough this time to change the parliament, or is it going to take another election?"
 Shamsabadi said.

-Tempers have flared before the vote.
-Tribesmen torched the tent of a candidate who appeared to insult their tribe and skirmished with police outside the office of a satellite channel that was hosting his ally.
+Tempers flared before the vote.
+Tribesmen torched the tent of a candidate who appeared to insult their tribe and skirmished with police outside the office of a satellite television channel that was hosting his ally.